- Chart

 Core Business Areas

-- Hematology: Focuses on treatments for blood disorders, including anemia and blood cancers.
+- Hematology: Provides therapies for blood disorders, including hemophilia and sickle cell disease.

 Leadership and Structure